Building From Source: Development Container

 MACHINE

-should be set to a supported machine.
-See the current available option in Board Machine Names.
+to a supported machine.
+See the current available options in Board Machine Names.

 BUILDDIR